rangsimanketkaew/Auto-NWChem/README.md

 make link
 ```

-NWChem execuable file, `$NWCHEM_TOP/bin/LINUX64/nwchem`, will be replaced with the updated executable.
+NWChem execuable file, `$NWCHEM_TOP/bin/LINUX64/nwchem`, will be replaced with the updated executable.  <br />
+P.S. `export USE_64TO32=Y` is needed for compilng program based on 32bit Libraries.

 ## Running the tests